 At its heart, tango is an expression of love—not necessarily romantic love, but a broader, more altruistic form of care.
 It teaches people to hold one another with gentleness, to move with consideration, and to treat strangers with dignity.

-In a world saturated with antagonism, cynicism, and fear, tango keeps alive the idea that love is a skill one can practice, refine, and share.
+In a world saturated with antagonism, cynicism, and fear, tango keeps alive the idea that love is not merely a virtue or feeling, but more importantly, a way of engaging with others.
 It softens hardened hearts.
 It encourages generosity of spirit.
 It reminds us that affection is not weakness but strength.

 Conclusion: Tango as a Blueprint for a Better World